UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 #### Original material is not owned by UNC (e.g., microfilm only; digital objects only)
 _This collection contains [microfilm/digital] copies of original physical documents that are not owned by the Library or stored in Wilson Special Collections Library._

+#### Collection not available for same day access (e.g., unprocessed)
+_This collection is not available for immediate or same day access._

 #### Items not available for same day access (e.g., vault)
 _This collection contains materials that are not available for immediate or same day use._